 These are just some simple but proven steps.
 In addition, it can help to enroll some good friends with whom you can confide for support and perspective.

-Finally, contact a qualified psychologist that can facilitate your journey into recovering your confidence and to fulfill your potential.
-For more information, reach out to us and we can discuss your needs and outline your personalized plan to freedom and happiness!
+Finally, contact a qualified psychologist that can facilitate your journey to recovering your confidence and to fulfill your potential.
+For more information, reach out to us and we can discuss your needs and outline your personalized plan for freedom and happiness!